wolfgang-stefani/Traffic-Sign-Classifier/README.md

 Overview
 ---
 This program uses deep neural networks and convolutional neural networks to classify traffic signs.
-The model is able to classify traffic sign images and was trained and validated using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) with more than 40 classes and 50,000 images in total.
+The model is able to classify traffic sign images and was trained and validated using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) with 43 classes and more than 40,000 images in total.
 ---

 The steps of this project are the following: